 Height: 50 feet

 One of the most valuable landscape trees for its unique beauty with a wide, spreading habit and golden needles, incredibly stately when mature; leave a very large open space for this tree to reach its peak value in maturity

-Golden Atlas Cedar has attractive gold foliage.
+Golden Atlas Cedar is primarily valued in the landscape for its characteristic tiered habit of growth.
+It has attractive gold evergreen foliage.
 The needles are highly ornamental and remain gold throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Golden Atlas Cedar is an open evergreen tree with a strong central leader and a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Golden Atlas Cedar is recommended for the following landscape applications;

 Golden Atlas Cedar will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.